palewar/palewar.github.io/source/_posts/2014-11-21-cocoapods-is-ready-for-swift.markdown

 * Run `bundle exec pod install`[^2] and you are done.
 You get the workspace file which you need to use from now on.

-Now you should be able to import Alamofire and SwiftyJSON in your project and use them.
+Now you should be able to import Alamofire and SwiftyJSON in your project and use[^3] them.

 Hope you liked this post.
 Connect via [Twitter](https://twitter.com/swiftwala) & [email](https://feedburner.google.com/fb/a/mailverify?uri=SwiftWala&amp;loc=en_US) for future updates.
 Thanks for reading.

 [^1]: Each lib should have a [podspec](http://guides.cocoapods.org/making/specs-and-specs-repo.html) file to work with CocoaPods, since that's not the case right now, we are using forks of libs which contain a podspec file.
 This also means that if you want to use any other Swift lib with CocoaPods, you will need to fork it and create a podspec file for it yourself and then you will need to use path of your fork in the podfile.
 [^2]: 'bundle exec' ensures that you are using Swift CocoaPods version from your Gemfile.
 Thanks [Brian](https://twitter.com/modocache) of [Quick](https://github.com/Quick/Quick#how-to-install-quick-using-beta-cocoapods) for the tip.
+[^3]: Thanks [Ambas](https://www.facebook.com/ambaschobsanti) for the tip about CLAide.